 Stone and the Longhouse crouches low in a farmers field above the bay of

 Aber Castle gazing out across the Irish Sea.
-A large capstone

 A hundred years or so ago the dolmen was used as a sheep-shelter, now the sheep (or sometimes cattle depending on what the farmer has grazing in the field) seem to come to the monument by instinct, to rest from the sun's glare or the beating rain.
 The Longhouse is now their house.
-The Samson connection comes from the legend that St. Samson put the capstone in place himself, using just one finger.
+The Samson connection comes from the legend that Saint Samson put the capstone in place himself using just one finger.

 The view of Carreg Samson looking roughly southeast

 Back to Map | Home